cdcarter/cdcarter.github.com/_posts/2015-02-22-how-can-a-database-help-a-humanist.md

 > One approach is to create a new custom currency field (Second to Last Gift Amount) and use a workflow rule to populate the prior value every time the Last Gift Amount changes.
 The workflow can be based on every time a record is created or edited and the formula ISCHANGED(Last Gift Amount).
 The field update populates your new field with the formula PRIORVALUE(Last Gift Amount).
 This should work well going forward but the shortcoming is that this won't kick in on contacts until new gifts are received from them and the current Last Gift Amount changes.
 So, if you wanted to get all the records up to speed now you'd need to do some data work on the existing opportunities to determine the right dates and mass update that field.

-The shortcoming he points out is valid, but ther'es a slightly more dangerous one.
+The shortcoming he points out is valid, but there's a slightly more dangerous one.
 Thomas Taylor from [roundCorner Inc.][3] fills us in:

 > Scott's solution is very good and simple, but I think it's important to understand an important limitation.
 Note that it is not actually finding and populating the field with the value of the next-to-most-recent gift, it is merely taking the previous value of Last Gift Amount and copying it over.
 > So, if you end up changing the Amount of the Opportunity represented by that Last Gift Amount, to correct a data entry error, for instance, then your second-to-last gift amount will then have the incorrect amount from the initial entry in it.